-With an iOS 10.3.2 release date inching closer we want to help iPhone and iPad users avoid some common mistakes.
+With an iOS 10.3.3 release date inching closer we want to help iPhone, iPad, and iPod touch owners avoid some common mistakes.

-With the iOS 10.3.2 beta making progress and the release getting closer, we want to help you prepare for Apple’s iOS 10.3.2 release.
+With the iOS 10.3.3 beta making progress, and the official release getting closer, we want to help you prepare for the iOS 10.3.3 update and its release.

-You’ll want to start by avoiding some of these mistakes.
-Keep these in mind as we press on toward the iOS 10.3.2 release.
+You’ll want to start off by avoiding some of these mishaps.

-Make sure you prepare yourself, and your device, before you make the jump to iOS 10.3.2.
+Be sure you prepare before you make the jump to iOS 10.3.3.

 If you haven’t made a backup in awhile or if you don’t know how to make a backup, now would be a good time to get on that.